q3769/conseq4j/README.md

 client has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately often times, that is naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
 Otherwise, however, if the client is multi-threaded when submitting tasks, then organically there is no such thing as sequence among the tasks that are concurrently submitted from different threads.
-It may not be trivial for the client to establish definitive submission order as Java does not provide a strong guarantee on thread scheduling.
+It may not be trivial for the multithreading client to establish definitive submission order as Java does not provide a strong guarantee on thread scheduling.
 The sequencing capability of the conseq4j API will be rendered moot if there is no definitive submission order in the first place.

 Once some submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
 Although